tsburn/ts-UnifiedNlpIntegration/README.md

 ### How can you confirm it's working

-If you're using the experimental module,
+If you're using the experimental module, you can open the settings and